louisgv/janusLauncher/README.md

 + [EMNIST paper](https://arxiv.org/abs/1702.05373)
 + [Build a custom launcher on Android by Ashraff Hathibelagal](https://code.tutsplus.com/tutorials/build-a-custom-launcher-on-android--cms-21358)
 + [How to Write Custom Launcher App in Android by Arnab Chakraborty](http://arnab.ch/blog/2013/08/how-to-write-custom-launcher-app-in-android/)
++ Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
+EMNIST: an extension of MNIST to handwritten letters.
+Retrieved from http://arxiv.org/abs/1702.05373 (link is external)

 ---